gaheldev/godot-version-manager/README.md

 make hook
 ```

-TODO : Update when working
+TODO WIN : Update when working
 > [!WARNING]
 > DOES NOT WORK YET ON WINDOWS => WIP